 When Arthur receives a robotic carer who stops him from seeing his ill wife.
 Arthur must find a way to escape his imprisonment to be reunited with his wife one last time....

-Based on the experiences of Agu, a child fighting in the civil war of an unnamed, fictional West African country.
+Based on the experiences of Agu, a child fighting in the civil war of a West African country.
 Follows Agu's journey as he's forced to join a group of soldiers.
 While he fears his commander and many of the men around him, his fledgling childhood has been brutally shattered by the war raging through his country, and he is at first torn between conflicting revulsion and fascination....

 Drama documentary exploring Captain Scott's 1912 Antarctic expedition, which saw him and two colleagues conducting scientific experiments in harsh conditions for two years....